Home

 Most Canadians send Christmas Cards to their friends and relations, as it is a nice way of keeping in touch with old neighbours and distant family members.

-Another popular gift is to send flowers overseas, and there are companies who deliver flowers in Canada from relatives who live elsewhere - Pick-Up Flowers will deliver flowers in Southern Ontario, and elsewhere across the country.
+Another popular gift idea is to send flowers for Christmas, and there are companies who deliver flowers in Canada and overseas, from relatives who live in Southern Ontario, and elsewhere across the country.

 Canadian children can write to him at his home address.